Consent management is important for digital marketing. The Digital Markets Act (DMA) is making it even more crucial for brands and organizations.

 By prioritizing compliance and transparency, you can establish credibility and trust with your audiences.

 Usercentrics is the leading Website Consent Management Platform (CMP) and Mobile App Consent solution, trusted around the world and across industries.
-We have a customer retention rate over 99%, and more than 900,000 websites in 180+ countries use Usercentrics every day.
-61,000,000+ daily consents are processed through our platform.
+We have a customer retention rate over 99%, and more than 2.2 million websites in 195 countries use Usercentrics every day.
+6.7 billion monthly consents are processed through our platform.

 Usercentrics web and app consent solutions streamline the consent collection process, helping to ensure DMA compliance as well as with other data protection laws.